rabbitmq/workloads/lqs-ha-confirm-multiack/README.md

 Since producers are always outpacing consumers, it is important to limit the size of the queues so that the disk alarm doesn't get triggered - this will block all publishing, cluster-wide.
 Worth pointing out, the disks are 100GB in size, so we must ensure that nodes do not run out of disk space.
 As a result, each queue has the `max-length` set to 100,000.
-This means that once there are 100,000 messages in a queue, new messages will be rejected.
+This means that once there are 100,000 messages in a queue, old messages, the ones at the head of the queue, will start getting dropped.

 Our RabbitMQ node has 8 CPU cores and therefore 8 Erlang schedulers, our workload could easily overwhelm the Erlang VMs if not limited (another reason for throttling producers and consumers).
 Given that there are 2,000 connection processes, 2,000 channel processes &amp; 500 fully mirrored queues always workings, we have at least ~2,000 always active Erlang processes requiring wall time on 8 schedulers.